racker/salus-oracle-agent/README.md

 ## Continuous-Monitoring Config File Format

-When running the agent it will periodically collect package telemetry at the interval configured in each config file.
+When running the agent it will periodically collect Oracle telemetry at the interval configured in each config file.
 The option specifies a directory where any files in that directory that is of the correct format will be processed.
 The files are expected in JSON format and the structure of those files is:

 ```json
 {